greenelab/greedy-geneset-selection/README.txt

-Also included in this repository is the workflow used for analyses and figures for the GGS manuscript (excluding non-public data from Konecny et al.) The bash script GGS.sh runs analyses sequentially and produces plots.
+Also included in this repository is the workflow used for analyses and figures for the GGS manuscript (excluding those using non-public data from Konecny et al.) The bash script GGS.sh runs analyses sequentially and produces plots.

 Analyses were performed using R version 3.1.2
 Used R libraries: